Adyen/adyen-react-native/docs/Customization.md

 ## iOS

 Create swift class 'AdyenAppearance' extending protocol 'AdyenAppearanceProvider'.
-Please make sure that the name of the class exactly matches.
 SDK will use reflection to find the class with this exact name.

 ```swift